Euro zone core inflation dip adds to ECB's headache

 "The numbers we got today are a tentative indication that inflation may not pick up as the ECB had forecast a month ago," said Kenneth Broux, head of corporate research, FX and rates at Societe Generale.

-ECB President Mario Draghi has warned that low core inflation is a worry because it is a good predictor of where inflation is likely to stabilise in the medium-term.
+ECB President Mario Draghi has warned that low core inflation is a worry because it is a good predictor of where inflation is likely to stabilize in the medium-term.

 The 19-country euro zone's central bank cut its deposit rate deeper into negative territory in December and extended its asset purchase scheme by six months, hoping to boost price growth and bolster long-term inflation expectations.